-- Best Budget Hotel in North Loop: Super 8 by Wyndham Austin/University Downtown Area
+- Budget Hotel in North Loop: Super 8 by Wyndham Austin/University Downtown Area

-- Best Mid-Range Hotel in North Loop: Holiday Inn Austin Midtown
+- Mid-Range Hotel in North Loop: Holiday Inn Austin Midtown

-- Best Luxury Hotel in North Loop: Commodore Perry Estate
+- Luxury Hotel in North Loop: Commodore Perry Estate

-- Best Vacation Rental in North Loop: This Rosedale Hideaway vacation home
+- Vacation Rental Option in North Loop: This Rosedale Hideaway vacation home

 What are some outdoor activities to do in Austin?

-Austin is a mecca for outdoor enthusiasts and out of the many parks, hiking trails, and lakes, these are the best outdoor activities.
-Fish, kayak, or paddle board at Zilker Park or Lady Bird Lake, take a dip in Barton Springs, hike at McKinney Falls State Park.
+Austin is a mecca for outdoor enthusiasts, and out of the many parks, hiking trails, and lakes, these are the best outdoor activities.
+Fish, kayak, or paddle board at Zilker Park or Lady Bird Lake, dip in Barton Springs, or hike at McKinney Falls State Park.

 Where is the best shopping in Austin?

-Depending on your wallet size and aesthetic, the best shopping in Austin can be found at any of these locations: The Domain, South Congress Avenue, North Loop, and 2nd Street.
+Depending on your wallet size and aesthetic, the best shopping in Austin can be found at The Domain, South Congress Avenue, North Loop, and 2nd Street.